azat-co/azatblog/contents/hec-paris-5/index.md

 template: article.jade
 ---

 Time flies.
-I'm already about two thirds into the MSc Innovation and Entrepreneurship program at HEC Paris.
-Last post I wrote was [My HEC Paris Journey, Part IV: Organize and Incentivize](http://azat.co/blog/hec-paris-4/).
-From the previous post, I've taken these seven courses:
+I'm already about two-thirds into the MSc Innovation and Entrepreneurship program at HEC Paris.
+The previous post I wrote was [My HEC Paris Journey, Part IV: Organize and Incentivize](http://azat.co/blog/hec-paris-4/).
+From the time I published it, I've taken these seven courses:

 1. *Design Thinking*,
 2. *Social Entrepreneurship & Changemaking*,